top of page

 • Reinforces weight-based equipment and medication choices

-• Reinforces using your ED’s pediatric medication and equipment reference
+• Reinforces USING your ED’s pediatric medication and equipment reference

 • Provides a brief structured way to discuss pediatric specific care and prioritize interventions.